drbroad/jq.InfiniteSlide/README.md

 $(".drag-slider").DragSlider();
 ```

-And if you want to move the slider to the 10th element from its start slide:
+And if you want to move a specific the slider to the 10th element from its start slide:
 ```
 $( "#mainDrag").DragSlider('gotoSlide', 10);
 ```